 Emmy Ganos, PhD, senior program officer, joined the Robert Wood Johnson Foundation in 2013.
-Her work focuses on health system transformation, and promotes efforts to enable the health care system to meet its patients’ interrelated physical, emotional, and social needs.
+Her work focuses on health system transformation and promotes efforts to enable the health care system to meet patients’ interrelated physical, emotional, and social needs.

-Ganos’ work spans a variety of programs, including: work to support research and new resources that can promote conversations between patients and their care teams about costs of care; launching the “Leading to Health” series in Health Affairs; leading projects that examine unnecessary diagnostic tests, treatments, or hospitalizations; and launching a program to elevate the voices of low-resource communities seeking to transform local health care systems.
-She has researched, written, and presented on a host of health and health care issues including low value care; avoiding eviction in smoke-free public housing; and advancing multi-sector partnerships for health.
-Throughout, she brings her research experience in public and community health to assisting the Foundation, and others who share its vision, in the journey toward building a Culture of Health.
+Ganos’ work spans a variety of programs, including supporting research and new resources that can promote conversations between patients and their care teams about costs of care; launching the “Leading to Health” series in Health Affairs; leading projects that examine unnecessary diagnostic tests, treatments, or hospitalizations; and launching a program to elevate the voices of low-resource communities seeking to transform local health care systems.
+She has researched, written, and presented on a host of health and health care issues, including reducing low-value care; avoiding eviction in smoke-free public housing; and advancing multisector partnerships for health.
+Throughout, she brings her research experience in public and community health to assisting the Foundation, and others who share our vision, in the journey toward building a Culture of Health.

-In 2018, Ganos was named a Terrance Keenan Institute Fellow by Grantmakers in Health.
-The program was created to nurture the next generation of health care grantmaking leaders and further their professional development.
+In 2018, Ganos was named a Terrance Keenan Institute fellow by Grantmakers In Health.
+The program was created to nurture the next generation of leaders in health care grantmaking and to further their professional development.

 Previously, Ganos held a research and teaching position with the Institute for Health & Equity at Medical College of Wisconsin in Milwaukee, where she received recognition for outstanding medical-student teaching in health policy.
 Earlier, she served as manager of research and administration for the Donors Forum of Wisconsin in Milwaukee (now the Wisconsin Philanthropy Network).